-If the memory destination operand is in the CS, DS, ES, FS, or GS segments and the memory address is in a non-canonical form.

-#PF(fault-code) If a page fault occurs in accessing a memory destination memory address is in a non-canonical form.

-#SS(0) If the memory destination operand is in the SS segment and the
+If the memory destination operand is in the CS, DS, ES, FS, or GS segments and the memory address is in a non-canonical form. #PF(fault-code) If a page fault occurs in accessing a memory destination operand. #SS(0) If the memory destination operand is in the SS segment and the memory address is in a non-canonical form. #UD If not in VMX operation.